 “Prevention is so much more efficient than intervention, and has considerably greater returns.”

 Marion has served the early childhood community in Colorado for nearly 15 years, working in a leadership position at Parent Possible since 2012.
 As Deputy Director she is primarily responsible for overseeing program operation, compliance and evaluation, and contributing to the overall development and public grant initiatives for Colorado’s HIPPY, PAT, and Vroom program operations and communications.
 Prior to joining Parent Possible, Marion was Director of Operations at Bright By Three (formerly Colorado Bright Beginnings), where she spent ten years advancing the quality and effectiveness of home visitation programs.
 Before moving into early childhood care and education, Marion worked for the Colorado Department of Corrections, Gemini Shelter, and HEAR NOW.
 She earned her B.S. in Psychology from the University of Colorado Boulder, and an A.S. in American Sign Language Interpretation.

 “Strong families are the foundation for resilient communities and a more equitable future.”

 In Rachel’s role as Parent Possible’s Data Manager, she is responsible for managing program data collected throughout the state.
 She supports program sites by providing technical assistance, database management and quality assurance.
 After ensuring the data are accurate, clean and complete, she prepares reports examining the fidelity and effectiveness of Parent Possible’s home visiting programs.
 Rachel’s past experience is a blending of numbers and nonprofits.
-She built and managed a database for tracking nonprofit organizations as a graduate assistant with the Indian Nonprofits Project, and conducted feasibility studies for community-based organizations while a Senior Summer Fellow at the Public Health Institute of Metropolitan Chicago.
+She built and managed a database for tracking nonprofit organizations as a graduate assistant with the Indiana Nonprofits Project, and conducted feasibility studies for community-based organizations while a Senior Summer Fellow at the Public Health Institute of Metropolitan Chicago.
 She currently volunteers with the Community Resource Center, where she conducts research of funders for the Colorado Grants Guide.
 Rachel has a B.A. in Sociology & Political Science from the University of Wisconsin – Madison, and holds a Masters of Public Affairs, with concentrations in Nonprofit Management and Information Systems from Indiana University.

 HIPPY Program Director